AmitKumarDas/Decisions/blogs/maya_script.md

 ### Info
-- Version: 3
+- Version: 4
 - Last Updated On: 27 Feb 2019

 ### Motivation
 What if there is an easy way to code adhoc stuff or automations with respect to Kubernetes whithout messing with shell scripts.
+This will be used internally as a handy tool & is not meant for production purposes.
+One such example can be writing this to achieve a test case automation.

 ### High Level Design - _MayaScript_
 - It is a kubernetes custom resource